Social inequality: Types of social inequality

 One's social location in a society's overall structure of social stratification affects and is affected by almost every aspect of social life and one's life chances.
 The single best predictor of an individual's future social status is the social status into which they were born.

+Since one's relative position in a society shapes both the opportunities to meet potential partners and the composition of the partner pool, patterns of couple formation provide one of the clearest empirical signals of how strongly stratified a society is.
+The degree of assortative mating does not merely influence social outcomes; more importantly, it serves as a sensitive indicator of overall inequality in a society.

 Theoretical approaches to explaining social inequality concentrate on questions about how such social differentiations arise, what types of resources are being allocated, what are the roles of human cooperation and conflict in allocating resources, and how do these differing types and forms of inequality affect the overall functioning of a society?

 The variables considered are greatly important in how the explanation of inequality is in manner and in which those variables combine to produce the inequities and their social consequences in a given society can change across time and place.
 In addition to interest in comparing and contrasting social inequality at local and national levels, in the wake of today's globalizing processes, the most interesting question becomes: what does inequality look like on a worldwide scale and what does such global inequality bode for the future?
 In effect, globalization reduces the distances of time and space, producing a global interaction of cultures and societies and social roles that can increase global inequities.

+Social inequality can be observed in dating and friendships.